waynodiablo/Oystercard/rails/README.md

 ## This Week's Project: Yelp

 Yelp is a popular web application that allows users to rate and review restaurants, and find other diner's ratings and comments.
 For the rest of the week you will be building a clone of this site using Rails.

-There are two tracks:

-1. Build the project in teams using the [specification](yelp_project_specification.md), without the walkthrough; or
+Build the project in teams using the [specification](yelp_project_specification.md).
-2. Take the road oft travelled, and complete the project using the [walkthrough](yelp_project_specification.md).

-Both tracks will take you to the same place, but Track 1 is entirely self-led.

 ### Sequence & Schedule
 * [Onsite](../sequence/onsite/week08.md)
 * [Remote](../sequence/remote/week08.md)

-## Standups

-* **Project track:** Organise standups in your teams.

-* **Walkthrough track:** 9.30am in the bytes announced.

 ## MVP

 Remember to focus on getting to an MVP ASAP.

-## Use Rails 4

 ## Related Pills